fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 it.

 ## How To Balance Perfectionism And Pragmatism In Software Development?

+This is probably the hardest question there is to answer in any craft.
+When do you say "stop, this is good enough"?

+I argue that the trick to getting it right is to truly understand then need of the people you are building for.
+What will they value most?
+By being honest about this you can start to think about if they truly care about some minor library that does something nice or if they would prefer to have the code a bit earlier?
+Then you can think about how they would like it if the system was really buggy.

+The core of this idea is that you are always able to go to the extreme with any concept, be it high quality or none at all.
+I argue, that to get the right level of quality, you need to understand the consumer well enough to know what will matter for the end product.

+The car industry has this down.
+Some manufacturers build high end luxury cars, because they have customer
 ## What To Do When Fixing A Production Problem?
 ## How To Create An Architecture When Requirements Constantly Change?
 ## Why Do It Companies Prioritize Speed Over Quality?